anevjes/Arian.Sample.LongRunningSQLCmdLogicApp/README.md

 ```

-Please note that the connectionString in above example is using the System assigned managed idenity - so please ensure you follow the step 2 in the prerequisite section carefully.
+Please note that the **connectionString** in above example is using the **System assigned managed idenity** - so please ensure you follow step 2 guidance in the prerequisite section carefully.

 As always - this is a proof of concept code - designed to highlight the principles of the pattern rather than something you deploy straight to prodution.
 Use at your own risk.